 The bulk of the information in this section is derived from the "Technical Report and Preliminary Economic Assessment for the Wildcat and Mountain View Projects, Nevada, USA", dated July 30, 2023 with an effective date of June 28, 2023 (the "Wildcat and Mountain View Report").
-The Wildcat and Mountain View Report is available for review under the Company's issuer profile on SEDAR at www.sedar.com.
+The Wildcat and Mountain View Report is available for review under the Company's issuer profile on SEDAR+ at www.sedarplus.ca.